Dr. David Pompei, PharmD, MS

 Some people may prefer blood tests over skin prick tests because they use a single needle.
 These tests are also less likely to affect any medications taken at the time.
 These tests, however, are more expensive and take longer to get the results.

 Marijuana allergy does not currently have a treatment.
-However, to manage symptoms and ease discomfort, an individual can take antihistamines as for other mild allergies.
+However, to manage symptoms and ease discomfort, an individual may take antihistamines as for other mild allergies.

 Because cannabis allergy treatments are limited, people who are allergic to cannabis should avoid it.

 THC allergies are not very common, but they do occur.
-However, as more and more people start using cannabis, the number of people with this allergy may increase.
+However, as more and more people start using cannabis, the number of people reporting this allergy may increase.

 What should I do if I think I'm allergic to cannabis?